 Reading and writing skills from previous years will be built on through the study of a novel/short story and a film.
 Speaking, presenting and research skills will also be enhanced.

-This course leads to Level 3 Thematic Studies in English 13ENL, provided an adequate number of credits in Level 2 are attained.
+This course leads to Level 3 English for ELL 13ENL, provided an adequate number of credits in Level 2 are attained.